 Design and UI

 Apple products have been loved all over the world for their minimalist designs and a clean UI and rightly so.
-For busy individuals and users who want to have targeted actions on the device, clutter-free UI is necessary.
-But for educational purposes, the more vibrant, animated and colorful the UI the better.
-Maintaining engagement of students especially the younger kids is critical in remote learning and the Android UI can help in achieving the same.
-Android devices can be configured for UI, adding multiple visually appealing launchers and handy widgets for quick access.
-In terms of hardware design, the iPads and iPhones are restricted to a certain screen size whereas, with Android, multiple OEM manufacturers launch sturdy devices in multiple screen sizes, which is a highly important factor for remote learning.
+For busy individuals and users who want to have targeted actions on the device, a clutter-free UI is necessary.
+But for educational purposes, the more vibrant, animated, and colorful the UI the better.
+Maintaining the engagement of students especially the younger kids is critical in remote learning and the Android UI can help in achieving the same.

 Flexibility for usage and management